 Dynamin, which is a GTPase implicated in membrane-pinching off activity and is essential for membrane trafficking of endocytosis and secretory pathways.
 Our lab has found yeast dynamin-like protein Vps1 plays roles in those traffics, and recently we characterized that Vps1 physically interacts with a recycling factor and a late endosome marker, as well as with a membrane coat protein.
 We are currently working on the physiological significance of these interactions in recycling and endocytic degradation traffics.
 We will further elucidate a regulatory role of Vps1 on coat protein assembly at the Golgi.

-Finally, we have been testing the potential cytotoxicity of nanoparticles (carbon nanotubes, sliver, and cadmium) on fungal cells.
+We have been testing the potential cytotoxicity of nanoparticles (carbon nanotubes, silver, cadmium, chitosan) on fungal, mammalian cancer cells.
 We have recently worked on the effects of these nanoparticles on gene expression pattern, using a high-end DNA sequencer.
-We plan to measure relative abundance of mRNA sequences in nanoparticle-treated cells and validate the data with qPCR in the near future.
+We plan to measure the relative abundance of mRNA sequences in nanoparticle-treated cells and validate the data with qPCR in the near future.